 The Chesapeake Biological Laboratory (CBL) is an environmental research facility of the University of Maryland Center for Environmental Science (UMCES) the principal institution for advanced environmental research and graduate studies within the University System of Maryland.
-Other UMCES research locations include the Horn Point Laboratory in Cambridge, Appalachian Laboratory in Frostburg, the Institute of Marine and Environmental Technology in Baltimore, and the Maryland Sea Grant College in College Park.
-CBL is also home to UMCES research fleet.
+The breadth of expertise among our faculty opens the door for research that cuts across the boundaries of traditional scientific disciplines and fosters collaboration with leading researchers within the CBL community and beyond.

 Located where the Patuxent River meets the Chesapeake Bay, CBL’s team of faculty and student researchers are developing new scientific approaches to solving environmental management problems facing our nation, region and the world.
 From the vast Arctic Ocean to the local streams of Calvert County, CBL is constantly pioneering new frontiers in environmental science.

-The CBL Visitor Center opens for the season on the first Friday in May.
+The CBL Visitors Center opens for the season on the first Friday in May.
 Our days of operation vary seasonally:

 (Note: Many places fill to capacity on busy, nice weather days, especially holiday weekends.
 Please call ahead or visit the official website to get the most up-to-date information before visiting.)